-Recommendation CY23 Budgeted Total CY24 Budgeting Total GWA Workgroup Membership Dues 36,218 37,305 Based on the approval of TMDL (Total Max.
-Daily Load) reports which address the water quality of the local streams and rivers relative to their Dissolved Oxygen and Chloride Levels, the IEPA has directed all wastewater treatment facilities in DuPage County to reserve funds for the efforts to improve water in Salt Creek and the East/West Branches of the DuPage River.
-This proposed funding is based on Work Group method established on January 26, 2005 and represents Contribution for the Glenbard Wastewater Authority by Million Gallons per Day. is showin k group research has found that habitat improvement g positive signs after multiple dam removal efforts.
-G is working with the IEPA to help promote scientific mproved watershed quality.
+Recommendation CY23 Budgeted Total CY24 Budgeting Total GWA Workgroup Membership Dues 36,218 37,305 reports w streams a Chloride treatment for the eff East/Wes funding is on Janua the approval of TMDL (Total Max.
+Daily Load) which address the water quality of the local and rivers relative to their Dissolved Oxygen and Levels, the IEPA has directed all wastewater t facilities in DuPage County to reserve funds forts to improve water in Salt Creek and the st Branches of the DuPage River.
+This proposed is based on Work Group method established ary 26, 2005 and represents Contribution for the d Wastewater Authority by Million Gallons per Day. is showin DRSCW(k group research has found that habitat improvement og positive signs after multiple dam removal efforts.
+G is working with the IEPA to help promote scientific mproved watershed quality. =